mprajescu/cryptodash/README.md

 I've created Crypto Dash to easily keep track of different crypto currency coins and tokens.
 It doesn't require any server to run, you just download the HTML file and open it in your browser.
-Currently only Chrome, Edge and Firefox are supported.
+Currently the only browsers supported are Chrome, Edge and Firefox.

-I want to give thanks to all the open source projects that are currently used in this project:

 # Disclaimers